-Submitted papers should reflect some of the aims of RESPOND, such as to address policy (in)coherence between the EU and Member States or to explore how positioning as transit, host and source countries affects migration governance.
+Submitted papers reflect some of the aims of RESPOND, such as to address policy (in)coherence between the EU and Member States or to explore how positioning as transit, host and source countries affects migration governance.
 The expanding literature on migration governance has so far mostly concentrated on policy-making processes.
 In doing so, significant differences between localities (sub-national/local context) in the management of migration, institutional developments and policy responses have been overlooked.
-We invite papers that examine policy implementation and the structures, actors and processes relevant to forced migration, as well as the challenges and consequences posed by it.
-Papers may provide detailed insights into the local implications of migration governance policies, the emerging role of non-governmental actors in filling in the policy vacuums, and the co-constitutive relations between policies and responses at macro, meso and micro levels.
+Some papers examine policy implementation and the structures, actors and processes relevant to forced migration, as well as the challenges and consequences posed by it.
+Others provide detailed insights into the local implications of migration governance policies, the emerging role of non-governmental actors in filling in the policy vacuums, and the co-constitutive relations between policies and responses at macro, meso and micro levels.

 Through this conference, RESPOND partners will share and discuss their findings with researchers who are not affiliated with the project in order to generate new inter- and multi-disciplinary insights and ideas on the theme of migration governance and integration.